-The nature lodge reference noted earlier is thanks to Ken.
-He realized early on that he needed something to keep him out of a house filled with 6 women and began to dabble in gardening.
+The construction of the nature lodge, noted earlier, is thanks to Ken.
+He also realized early on that he needed something to keep him out of a house filled with 6 women and began to dabble in gardening.
 Several thousand plants later something had to be done to justify his ‘hobby’ so, in 1997, 45-acres were dedicated to Belize Botanic Gardens.

-Patricia, the eldest, lives with her two children, Kayla and Ethan in Austin Texas and takes care of reservations for duPlooy’s and our travel agency, duPlooy Travel; Heather, Brett and daughter, Ila (Eye-lah) live in Hendersonville, North Carolina, trying their hands at farming; Shayla and Chris live in Seattle where Chris manages a restaurant and Shayla teaches at a Head Start facility; Lorna and Raul live in Panama where Raul manages a Ferguson’s wholesale plumbing outlet and Lorna holds down the fort at home taking care of Gavin, Brooke and Brynn; Youngest daughter Stephanie and Nick, his son, Tyler, her daughter Eve and their daughter, Hannah, live in Austin, Texas where Nick makes and installs commercial windows and Stephanie cares for the children.
+Patricia, the eldest, lives with her two children, Kayla and Ethan in Austin Texas and takes care of reservations for duPlooy’s and our travel agency, duPlooy Travel; Heather, Brett and daughter, Ila (Eye-lah) live in Hendersonville, North Carolina where they grow cut flowers for the local market; Shayla and Chris live in Guatemala where Shayla teaches third grade in an International school and Chris is a chef.
+Lorna and Raul live in Florida where Raul is a partner in a plumbing supply business and Lorna holds down the fort at home taking care of Gavin, Brooke and Brynn; Youngest daughter Stephanie and her daughters Eve and Hannah, live in Austin, Texas

 Looking back on it all, everyone remembers the early days before generators and running water as good times.
 Evening baths and play in the river were a must after a hot day in the tropics and, amid much laughter and tears, an unbreakable bond was formed among the duPlooy girls.